CRREL-GOSRT/CRREL-GOSRT/README.txt

 CRREL-GOSRT
 ===========

-The Cold Regions Reserach and Engineering Lab Geometric Optics Snow Radiative Transfer model (CRREL-GOSRT) is a unique snow radiative transfer model that combines 3D microCT snow renderings with ray-tracing and a generalized photon-tracking model to simulate snow optical properties and snow albedo, transmissivity, and absorption at wavelengths between 350 - 1350nm (visible and NIR).
+The Cold Regions Research and Engineering Lab Geometric Optics Snow Radiative Transfer model (CRREL-GOSRT) is a unique snow radiative transfer model that combines 3D microCT snow renderings with ray-tracing and a generalized photon-tracking model to simulate snow optical properties and snow albedo, transmissivity, and absorption at wavelengths between 350 - 1350nm (visible and NIR).
 Typical usage often looks like this::